Depo-Provera (contraceptive injection)

 How you prepare

-You'll need to request a prescription for Depo-Provera from your health care provider.
-He or she will likely review your medical history and check your blood pressure.
-Talk to your health care provider about any medications you're taking, including nonprescription and herbal products.
-If you're interested in giving yourself Depo-Provera injections at home, ask your health care provider if that's an option.
+Talk to your health care provider about all your medications, including nonprescription and herbal products.
+If you want to give yourself Depo-Provera injections at home, ask your health care provider if that's an option.

 What you can expect